-Contrastingly, Anglo-American corporate governance is embedded within international investment norms that have evolved from within the socio-cultural framework of the United States and the United Kingdom.
-Following Mair and Martí (2009), we define institutions as "multifaceted, durable social structures, made up of symbolic elements, social activities and material resources" resistant to change and transmitted across generations (Scott, 2001, p.
-49).
+Contrastingly, Anglo-American corporate governance is embedded within international investment norms which have evolved from within the socio-cultural framework of the US and the UK.
+Following Mair & Marti (2009), we define institutions as "multifaceted, durable social structures, made up of symbolic elements, social activities and material resources" resistant to change and transmitted across generations (Scott, 2001: 49).
 We argue that, following the demise of the Cold War, the far-reaching reforms across emerging economies, including those of Africa, were precipitated by state-led intervention (Joireman, 2001, 2004).
 Nascent states used their pre-existing European colonial heritage in fostering institutional complementarities and synergies with macroeconomic trading and economic associations based on European institutional frameworks (Joireman, 2004).
 States' attainment of legitimacy from these macroeconomic institutional arrangements is essential to their attraction of foreign investment and funding, which supplements domestic savings-investment schedules (Tobin, 1982).
 Moreover, the necessity of states' attainment of international legitimacy exerts a powerful institutional pressure to replace isomorphic conformity of national regulatory frameworks and accompanying architecture with international norms of "best practice" (Haxhi & Aguilera, 2017).
 This has led indigenous states to initiate and influence the establishment of new national securities exchanges, as well as to reform existing financial institutions.
-These initiatives have exerted isomorphic pressures for conformity with "best practice," within subordinate national economies (Haxhi & Aguilera, 2017).
-We argue that this development of the national formal institutional architecture involves the balancing of opposing claims of legitimacy at an international level, versus those at a local indigenous level (e.g., Aguilera et al., 2018).
-The local indigenous legitimacy is essential for the formal architecture to be assimilated within the national cultural context (e.g., Nakpodia et al., 2020).
-Moreover, indigenous legitimacy is accorded through the social networks that transcend the public-private sector boundaries of the economy (e.g., Liedong et al., 2023).
+These initiatives have exerted isomorphic pressures for conformity with "best practice", within subordinate national economies (Haxhi & Aguilera, 2017).
+We argue that this development of the national formal institutional architecture involves the balancing of opposing claims of legitimacy at an international level, versus those at a local indigenous level (e.g., Aguilera, Judge, & Terjesen, 2018).
+The local indigenous legitimacy is essential for the formal architecture to be assimilated within the national cultural context (e.g., Nakpodia, Shrives, & Sorour, 2020).
+Moreover, indigenous legitimacy is accorded through the social networks that transcend the publicprivate sector boundaries of the economy (e.g., Liedong, Aghanya, Jimenez, & Rajwani, 2023).
 This pattern underscores the influence of powerful local actors such as boundary-spanning BGs, beyond that of "lobbying" (e.g., Khanna & Rivkin, 2001) highlighted in prior literature.
-Therefore, while national polities may be demographically narrow and dominated by an empowered social elite (North, 1990, 1991, 1994), at the same time, they are permeated by extensive social networks and powerful indigenous legitimacy claims, centering on BGs and family.
+Therefore, while national polities may be demographically narrow and dominated by an empowered social elite (North, 1990, 1991, 1994), at the same time they are permeated by extensive social networks and powerful indigenous legitimacy claims, centring on BGs and family.
 Such powerful legitimacy claims of BGs and their ability to transcend formal institutional architecture underscore their capabilities in acquiring additional external capital to supplement that internally available within the group.